AllTwinkleStars/BankPortal_NodeExpress/tasks.md

 - Include `header.ejs` **Hint: <%- %>**
 - Add an `h1` element with the text content `Profile`
-- Add a `div` element below the `h1` that displays each detail of the `user` object on a new line, name, username, phone, email, and address.
+- Add a `div` element below the `h1` that displays each detail of the `user` object (passed to the view in the next step) on a new line.
+The details are user.name, user.username, user.phone, user.email, and user.address.
 - Below the `div` add a line break, then an anchor element that points to the root URL path and has the text content `Back to Account Summary`.
 - Include `footer.ejs` **Hint: <%- %>**